fpsvogel/lectiohumana/about.md

 > Whenever the prince picks up a book, he should read not for entertainment, but so that becomes a better person.
 If we have a burning desire to become better people, we will easily find the means.
 (Education of a Christian Prince 2.21)

 Because I aim to post every weekday, only now and then do I write something from the heart.
-Here are a few of those:
+Here is one of those:
 * [31 Aug.
 2018 – Where is my home, who are my people?]({{ site.url }}/Lipsius-Constantia-5)

 ### What does "lectio humana" mean?